-Scope.
-All signs shall be constructed and maintained only as provided by this chapter, except for the following:
+All signs shall be constructed and maintained only as provided by this chapter, except for the following3:

-- 1. Signs not visible from either a public right-of-way or property under different ownership, provided such signs shall be constructed and maintained in accordance with applicable law; - 2.
-Signs inside a building, except for strobe lights or floating lights visible from the right-of-way or other private property; - 3.
-Signs carved into or part of materials that are an integral part of a building. - 4.
-Signs attached to, or carried by a person; - 5.
-Signs required by law or legal action; - 6.
-Government owned signs within the right-of-way; - 7.
-Government owned signs within government-designated parks, Metro-designated open space and at stormwater facilities; - 8.
-Public murals as defined in 15.28.090 existing prior to adoption of this code; and - 9.
+- A. Signs not visible from either a public right-of-way or property under different ownership, provided such signs shall beare constructed and maintained in accordance with applicable law; - B. Signs inside a building, except for strobe lights or floating lights visible from the right-of-way or other private property; - C. -Signs carved into or part of materials that are an integral part of a building - D. Signs attached to, or carried by a person; - E. Signs required by law or legal action; - F. -Government owned signs within the right-of-way; - G. Government owned signs within government-designated parks, or within Metro-designated open space and at stormwater facilities; - HG.
+Public murals as defined in 15.28.090 existing prior to adoption of this codeidentified on the Oregon City Existing Mural List; and - IH.
 Traffic control signs and devices.